xavier-tobin/PatternAnnotatedString/README.md

 > _Built to render markdown previews and for highlighting global search results in [Bundled Notes](https://bundlednotes.com)._

+## Readiness checklist

+This library has been an internal experiment for about a month, but I plan to release it as a maintained library after I've done the following:

+- [] Wait til compose-bom includes latest StringAnnotation APIs
+- [] Add more examples to README
+- [] Add tests
+- [] Work out how to release library via Maven/Gradle

 # Basic usage

 The library has a very simple API and in most cases you can generate a styled `AnnotatedString` with